riderjensen/nodejs-url-shortner/README.md

 * Optional authentication
 * Quick set up within 5 minutes
-* Admin route to view all routes at the same time
+* Admin route to view all URLs at the same time
 * Responses of JSON from the API makes it easy to build an application area to view statistics
 * Tracking how many times and when a URL is used
 * Easily extend functionality and what you track
+* Optional MVC attachment

 ## Instructions for setup: